 NR backhaul link: NR link used for backhauling between an IAB-node and an IAB-donor, and between IAB-nodes in case of a multi-hop backhauling.

-NR sidelink communication: AS functionality enabling at least V2X communication as defined in TS 23.287 [40], between two or more nearby UEs, using NR technology but not traversing any network node.
+NR sidelink communication: AS functionality enabling at least V2X communication as defined in TS 23.287 [40] and the 5G Proximity based Services (ProSe) as defined in TS 23.304 [48], between two or more nearby UEs, using NR technology but not traversing any network node.

 NTN Gateway: an earth station located at the surface of the earth, providing connectivity to the NTN payload using the feeder link.
 An NTN Gateway is a TNL node.